clojit/clojit-c/Bytecode Spec.md

     OP       A       D

-    NSGETV   -      var
-    NSGETS   -      str

-    NSSETV   var    var
+    NSSETS   var     str    ns[str] = var

-    NSSETS   var    str
+    NSGETS   var     str    var = ns[str]

-Gets a symbol D from the namespace environment, or sets the symbol D to the value of variable A.
+NSSETS sets A to constant table string in namespace (this only exists in the VM).

+NSGETS sets A to value of var (clojure var is toplevel definition) D.

 ## Variable Slots